eudoxia0/eudoxia0.github.io/article/_posts/2023-05-30-language-pragmatics-gradients.md

 [anemia]: https://martinfowler.com/bliki/AnemicDomainModel.html

 # Shotgun I/O

+**Summary:** ban "quick fixes" at the level of language semantics, or make them hard to write.

 By analogy to [shotgun parsers][shotgun], shotgun IO is when effectful code is smeared all over the codebase.